ubghacking/pen-300-scripts/README.md

 18. Checks for other intersting files on disk
     a.
 Excludes `C:\Users`, `C:\Windows`, `C:\PerfLogs`

+# Bssic OSEP Linux Enum

+This script performs (you guessed it) basic enumeration tasks on a Linux machine:

+1. Checks for ansible
+2. Checks for ansible hosts
+3. Locates ansible playbooks
+4. Checks for passwords in various log file locations
+5. Checks if jfrog is installed
+6. Checks for jfrog artifactory and console logs
+7. Checks for access.backup
+8. Checks for ssh key files
+9. Checks for ssh_config files that contain ControlMaster or ControlPath
+10. Checks for any socket files
+11. Checks for running processes with SSH_AUTH_SOCK
+12. Checks for .ssh files in `/home` directories

 # Venom-Generator

+[!]
+THese are not going to bypass defender as is!
+This just jumpstarts your exam, with vanilla shellcode you must take and encode/encrypt/whatever to bypass defender. [!]

 This script will create all your payloads that you used in the course.

 [!]
 Warning!
-<br />These were all tested in a homelab, and not inside the course labs.
+<br />These were all tested in a homelab, and not inside the course labs!
 If you're not getting a callback, not my fault.

 1. 32-bit reverse_https and reverse_tcp vbapplication, csharp payloads
-2. 64 bit reverse_https and reverse_https raw, csharp, powershell, vbapplication, exe, dll, elf and msi payloads
+2. 64 bit reverse_https and reverse_https raw, csharp, powershell, vbapplication, exe, dll, elf (no reverse_https, as that payload doesn't exist for ELF) and msi payloads
 3. A lonely, single reverse_tcp_ssl python payload (That I can't recall where it was used in the course, but it's in my notes, so it's in the script)

 ```